evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 ## Infotainment

 One type of sound system is available for the Tesla Model Y Standard Range.
-With the Tesla Premium Sound, you get five amplifier channels and 13 speakers with a max system output of 560 watts.
+With the Tesla Premium Sound, you get 13 speakers with a max system output of 560 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.